DouglasUrner/ShopNotes/bandsaw.md

 1. Assemble the frame.
 1. Fit a "typical" blade - 1/2" resaw - track and tension.
 Remove the upper blade guides and loosen the lower blade guides so that the blade is free.
 1. Check the side-to-side parallelism between the guidepost and the blade.
-1. Shim the riser block to bring the blade parallel to the guidepost.
+1. Shim the frame/riser block to bring the blade parallel to the guidepost.
-1. Set the table perpendicular to the blade/guidepost and adjust the stop.
+1. Set the table perpendicular to the blade/guidepost (the blade wins if there is a difference) and adjust the stop.
 1. Check the parallelism between the back of the blade and the guidepost.
 Adjust by shimming the wheels - while attempting to make / keep the wheels coplanar.
 Favor parallelism.
 1. Shim the table trunions to set the table square to the back of the blade.